Superpositions of thermalisations in relativistic quantum field theory: Superposition of Purifications in Rindler

 Now, for the observer in a superposition of wedges, the cross terms that mix $\hat{b}_\omega^R$, $\hat{b}_\omega^{R\prime}$ operators are given by $\langle 0_M| \hat{b}_\omega^{R\dd}\hat{b}_{\omega'}^{R\prime} | 0_M\rangle = \langle 0_M|\hat{b}_\omega^{R\prime\dd} \hat{b}_{\omega'}^R | 0_M\rangle$,

 which evaluate explicitly to

 where

-This expression is formally divergent for $\Omega = \Omega'$, however this should be understood in a distributional sense: when a wavepacket mode is considered, the expression is regular.
+As discussed previously, this expression is formally divergent for $\Omega = \Omega'$, however this should be understood in a distributional sense: when a wavepacket mode is considered, the expression is regular.
 We find that the presence of these cross-terms, representing correlations between the two wedges, leads to a non-Planckian and nonthermal distribution.
 The implication is that an observer with a uniform acceleration, travelling on a trajectory in a superposition of spatial translations, will not see a thermalised vacuum state.
 This corroborates the result of \cite{foo2020unruhdewitt,fooPhysRevResearch.3.043056}, in which an Unruh-deWitt detector in such a configuration likewise did not exhibit a thermal response.
-Importantly, in the limit $s \to 0$ and $\omega \to \omega'$ (no superposition), one recovers the usual result and the particle number is Planckian.
+Let us emphasise here that although prior works e.g.\ Ref.\ \cite{felcePhysRevLett.125.070603} report similar findings (Ref.\ \cite{felcePhysRevLett.125.070603} in the context of thermalising channels applied in a superposition of causal orders), the corroboration of this phenomenon in the present scenario (i) is not trivially expected, and (ii) sheds light on the physics underlying earlier results.
+Regarding (i), owing to the translational invariance of quantum field theory and in particular the vacuum state, one might expect that thermalisation does result, since the exact same channel is applied whether the control is in $| R \rangle$ or $| R ' \rangle$.
+Alternatively, one might suppose that from the reference frame of the detector, ``there is nothing in superposition'' except for the relative coordinates defining the origin, and likewise therefore, that thermalisation should result.
+For (ii), what our analysis demonstrates is that the inequivalent decompositions of the respective sets of Rindler modes $\hat b_\omega^R, \hat b_\omega^{R\prime}$ with respect to the global Minkowski modes $\hat a_k$ in essence ``fixes'' the origin of coordinates, through which the interference effects are defined with respect to.
+This is the case even though the coordinate origin is arbitrary for an observer on a classical trajectory.
+This latter point motivates interesting questions concerning the notion of classical thermodynamics in quantum reference frames, which we leave for future work.
+Finally, we remark that in the limit $s \to 0$ and $\omega \to \omega'$ (no superposition), one recovers the usual result and the particle number is Planckian.
 Likewise when $s \to \infty$, one can make a stationary phase approximation \cite{bleistein1975asymptotic} leading to the cross-terms vanishing.